zyuanyuz/SyncMem/README.md

 # SyncMem
-simple method to sync mem data among instances of same service
+simple method to sync mem data among instances of the same service

 FastJson serialization process,and import other serialize tools.